p4lang/behavioral-model/docs/simple_switch.md

     // fall through to code below
 }
 if (resubmit was called) {
-    // This condition will be true if your code called the resubmit
+    // This condition will be true if your code called the
+    // `resubmit_preserving_field_list` extern function from a P4_16
+    // program, or the `resubmit` primitive from a P4_14 program,
-    // primitive action during ingress processing.
+    // during ingress processing.
     Start ingress over again for this packet, with its original unmodified packet contents and metadata values.
-Preserve the final ingress values of any fields specified in the field list given as an argument to the last resubmit() primitive operation called, except assign instance_type a value of PKT_INSTANCE_TYPE_RESUBMIT.
+Preserve the final ingress values of any user-defined metadata fields determined by the field list given as an argument to the last resubmit operation called.
+The resubmitted packet will have instance_type equal to PKT_INSTANCE_TYPE_RESUBMIT.
 } else if (mcast_grp != 0) {
     // This condition will be true if your code made an assignment to
     // standard_metadata.mcast_grp during ingress processing.
 There